 Applying for a new job can be stressful, and a new survey reveals that uncertainty causes most job seekers to lie on their resumes to stand out.
 Checkster’s survey results indicate that 78 percent of applicants who have applied for or earned a job offer in the last six months agree that they have or would consider misrepresenting themselves on their application.

-The survey received feedback from 400 job applicants, as well as 400 hiring managers, recruiters and others experienced in human resources.
+The survey received feedback from 400 job applicants and 400 hiring managers, recruiters, and others experienced in human resources.